Media Pluralism

 Uneven state help to public broadcasters

-Montenegrin authorities also provide state funds to public broadcaster Radio Television Montenegro, RTCG.
+Public service media in Montenegro is considered a large media organization with substantial budgets, particularly compared to other media in the country.
+According to annual financial reports state funds represent the principal and by far the largest source of income for Montenegrin public broadcaster Radio Television Montenegro, RTCG.
 According to the Law on National Public Broadcaster, RTCG gets a flat rate from the state budget, which is 0,3 percent of the GDP based on the calculations from the previous year.

-The government paid 17, 2 million euros to the public broadcaster for the state budget, while RTCG also had 1,2 million euros in additional revenues from commercials and technical services.
-According to RTCG’s financial plan for 2023, around 60 percent of total revenues is for staff salaries, while 40 percent is for production.
+In 2023 the government paid 17,2 million € to the public broadcaster from the state budget, while RTCG also earned 1,2 million € in additional revenues from commercials and technical services.
+According to RTCG’s financial plan for 2023, around 60 percent of total revenues is spent on staff salaries, while 40 percent is earmarked for production.

-Executive director of television Niksić, Nikola Marković, said that financial stability should be secured to local public broadcasters.
+Executive director of television Niksic, Nikola Markovic, said that financial stability should be secured to local public broadcasters.

-The draft Law on Audiovisual Media Services, which should be proposed to the state Parliament, envisages that the funds of public broadcasters be provided on an annual basis in the amount determined depending on the annual budget of the local self-government.
-That amount, as envisaged, cannot be less than three percent of the total municipal budget if it is up to three million euros to 1, 5 percent of the total municipal budget if it is above 20 million euros.
+The draft Law on Audiovisual Media Services, which should be proposed to the state Parliament in 2023, envisages that the funds of public broadcasters are provided on an annual basis in the amount determined depending on the annual budget of the local self-government.
+That amount, as envisaged, cannot be less than three percent of the total municipal budget if it is up to three million € to 1,5 percent of the total municipal budget if it is above 20 million €.